 Heart transplant rejection

-181 heart transplants took place in the UK in 2014.
+Around 200 heart transplants take place in the UK each year.
 Due to advances in medicine, it is now rare for a transplanted heart to be rejected immediately after a transplant occurs.
-However, around 40% of hearts are rejected within 10 years, resulting in the patients re-joining the ever-growing waiting list for a heart transplant.
+However, it's estimated that around 40% of hearts are rejected within 10 years, resulting in the patients re-joining the ever-growing waiting list for a heart transplant.

 Rejection of a transplanted organ occurs when the body’s immune system recognises the new organ as a foreign object and attacks it, just as it would attack an infection.